Counting statistics of photon emissions detected in non-Markovian environment

+In this work we have restricted our analysis to Lorentzian spectrum.
+However, the above conclusion is valid to arbitrary SDF of non-Markovian environment such as the Ohmic, sub-Ohmic, and super-Ohmic baths.
+Actually, we have recently generalized the measurement theory and the associated quantum trajectory approach to environment beyond the Lorentzian spectrum \cite{Xu17}.
+For arbitrary SDF, we proved in general the existence of scaling property.
+Despite that analytical result is not available in general case, we developed reliable numerical scheme to simulate the quantum trajectories.

 As possible implementation in experiment, one may consider to put the atom in the state-of-the-art optical cavity.
 The cavity mode coupled to outside (Markovian) world is a good finite-bandwidth non-Markovian environment, and is well described by the Lorentzian spectral density function.
 One can then perform detection for the photons leaked from the cavity.
 In this set-up, the bandwidth $\Lambda$ can be modulated by the leaky rate of the cavity photon, to alter the scaling variable $x=\Lambda \tau$.
-Obviously, this is equivalent to altering the detection time $\tau$.
+This is equivalent to altering the detection time $\tau$.

+We notice that the spontaneous emissions (resonance fluorescence) from driven artificial atom in superconducting circuit-QED system have been detected in recent experiments \cite{Hua14,Hua16,Mur16,Mur15,Mur16a,Jor16}.
+However, owing to that direct detection of single photons at microwave frequencies is not yet available at present stage, the quadratures of the microwave-photon-field are measured in these experiments, based on the homodyne or heterodyne detections.
+Statistics analysis of this type of measurement records is an interesting open question worth future exploration, especially from the perspective of measurement in non-Markovian environment as considered in present work.
+As a final remark, we mention also the recent interests in the {\it most-likely-paths} (MLP) among the huge number of stochastic quantum trajectories under continuous monitoring \cite{Jor16,Jor13,Jor15}.
+In this context, it would be of interest to study the statistics of the sub-ensemble of `rare events' (rare paths), in similar sense of the LD studies.

---- This work was supported by NBRP of China (Grant No. 2015CB921102), NSF-China under Grants No. 11675016, No. 11274364 and No. 11574007, the Beijing Natural Science Foundation under No. 1164014, the China Postdoctoral Science Foundation funded project (Grant No. 2016M591103) and the Fundamental Research Funds for the Central Universities.
+\\ This work was supported by the National Key Research and Development Program of China under No. 2017YFA0303304, the National Natural Science Foundation of China (NNSFC) under Nos.
+11675016 and 21421003, the Beijing Natural Science Foundation under No. 1164014, the China Postdoctoral Science Foundation funded project under No. 2016M591103, and the Fundamental Research Funds for the Central Universities under No. 2015NT12. \\ \\ {\bf Author Contributions}\\ X.Q.L. initiated the idea and supervised the work; L.X. carried out the analytic derivations and numerical calculations; X.Q.L. wrote the paper and both authors reviewed it. \\ \\ {\bf Additional Information} \\ Competing financial interests: The authors declare no competing financial interests.

 \end{CJK*}